 No problem (most of the time)!

 So, what happens if you don’t have a technical background but are assigned to manage a digital initiative?
 By applying technical project management techniques, organizations can navigate the complexities of digital initiatives and achieve project success.
+For example, as a project manager specializing in citizen development, I focus on tech for good initiatives in startups and nonprofits.

 Understanding the Difference: Project Management vs. Technical Project Management vs. Digital Project Management: